 All new participants at Structure House will receive two personal training sessions, a complete battery of assessments, including labs, physical, nutritional, psychological, and fitness evaluations, a one-on-one clinical meeting with a therapist, and a one-on-one meeting with a nutrition therapist.
 All assessments will be completed before and after the four-week program in order to measure the client’s progress.
 In addition to these services, each participant will have the opportunity engage in the following treatment methods, as will be indicated by each person’s personalized schedule:

-Medication management: Psychiatrist appointments are scheduled on an as-needed basis, up to once a week, for any medication needs that may exist.
+Medication management: Psychiatrist appointments are scheduled on an as-needed basis, up to once a week, for any medical needs that may exist.
 Additionally, two registered nurses are available to help manage all medications.
 For any additional medical needs, Structure House refers out to the nearby community hospital.

-Individual therapy: At Structure House, each new participant receives a 60 minute psychological intake session and a 50 minute exit session, while all returning clients receive a 25 minute session.
+Individual therapy: At Structure House, each new participant receives a 60-minute psychological intake session and a 50-minute exit session, while all returning clients receive a 25-minute session.
 All additional individual sessions are optional and occur on an as-needed basis.
 Each individual session is conducted by a licensed clinical psychologist or a licensed clinical social worker.

 Family therapy: Family therapy sessions are held on an as-needed, requested basis, which is collaboratively determined by the client and his or her therapist.
 Family sessions are conducted by the same therapy staff that conducts individual therapy sessions.

-Group therapy: The group therapy sessions offered at Structure House consist of two, 50 minute support groups per week and several 50 minute psychoeducational groups/classes each week.
+Group therapy: The group therapy sessions offered at Structure House consist of two, 50-minute support groups per week and several 50-minute psychoeducational groups/classes each week.
 Support groups are interpersonal and interactive and facilitated by a therapist.
-Psychoeducational group topics include, but are not limited to: relaxation, stress management, trigger awareness, mindful eating, self-monitoring, relapse and recovery, support at home, and lifestyle change.
+Psychoeducational group topics include, but are not limited to relaxation, stress management, trigger awareness, mindful eating, self-monitoring, relapse and recovery, support at home, and lifestyle change.
 Specialty topics include body-image, self-esteem, motivation, self-compassion, addictive behavior, and healthy relationships.